indiejames/vscode-clojure-debug/README.md

 The environment utilizes several Clojure libraries to enable various features.

-* [debug-middleware](https://clojars.org/debug-middleware) provides the debug functionality, which in turn relies on
+* [debug-middleware](https://clojars.org/debug-middleware) (current version 0.4.5) provides the debug functionality, which in turn relies on
 * a modified [cdt](https://clojars.org/org.clojars.jnorton/cdt) - the Clojure Debug Toolkit
 * [compliment](https://github.com/alexander-yakushev/compliment) is used to perform autocompletion
 * [cljfmt](https://github.com/weavejester/cljfmt) is used to support code reformatting